How Yul Brynner Took One Final Stab at Cigarettes

 Living through the Message

-Throughout his career, Brynner was a king among actors, literally as well as figuratively.
-At the time he was diagnosed with lung cancer in 1983, the 65-year old icon had performed 4,625 times as King Mongkut in Rogers and Hammerstein’s The King and I, one of the most beloved musicals of all time.
-In 1952, he won a Tony for his performance, followed by an Oscar win in 1965.
-However, since the age of 12, Brynner had been a chain smoker, and his sickness eventually spawned another sickness.
+Throughout his career, Brynner was a king among actors.
+Literally as well as figuratively.
+At the time he was diagnosed with lung cancer in 1983, the 65-year old icon had performed 4,625 times as King Mongkut in Rogers and Hammerstein’s The King and I. This was one of the most beloved musicals of all time.
+In 1952, he won a Tony for his performance.
+This was followed by an Oscar win in 1965.
+However, since the age of 12, Brynner had been a chain smoker.
+His sickness eventually spawned another sickness.

 Even more remarkable, he continued to perform to the best of his ability despite his diagnosis.